jennytlee/Flixster/README.md

 The following **additional** features are implemented:

-* Added a icon to the app
+* Added a launch icon to the app
+* Added scrolling

 ## Video Walkthrough